FDA/SOURCE/README.md

 # SOURCE
 #### *Simulation of Opioid Use, Response, Consequences, and Effects*

+Model, analysis code, data and output files for FDA opioid systems model, as utilized in two reports currently under review:
++ Lim, Stringfellow, et al. 2022, "Modeling the evolution of the U.S. opioid crisis for national policy development"
+	+ Reports technical aspects of model development, estimation process, and replication of historical data from 1999-2020, as well as analyses of historical patterns and dynamics
-Model, analysis code, data and output files for FDA opioid systems model, as submitted for publication in *PNAS* as Lim et al. 2022, "Modeling the evolution of the U.S. opioid crisis for national policy development", and as utilized for analyses submitted for publication in *Science Advances* as Stringfellow et al. 2022, "Reducing opioid use disorder and overdose in the United States: A dynamic modeling analysis".
++ Stringfellow, Lim, et al. 2022, "Reducing opioid use disorder and overdose in the United States: A dynamic modeling analysis"
+	+ Reports analyses of 11 potential policy strategies for addressing the opioid crisis, with projected effects on overdose mortality and opioid use disorder from 2022-2032

-**NOTE:** This is an archival version of the data and materials, corresponding to the versions of the manuscripts submitted on 04 Feb 2022 and 17 Feb 2022 respectively.
+**NOTE:** This is an archival version of the data and materials, corresponding to the version of Stringfellow et al. submitted on 18 Feb 2022.
 For the most updated version, please see the live repository at [github.com/FDA/SOURCE](https://github.com/FDA/SOURCE).

-For any questions, please contact [Tse Yang Lim](mailto:tylim@mit.edu).
+For any questions, please contact [Tse Yang Lim](mailto:tylim@mit.edu) or [Mohammad Jalali](mailto:msjalali@mgh.harvard.edu).

 ### Analysis & Graphing
 Vensim model files and Python code (in .ipynb format) used for model estimation, analysis, and graphing of results in the published papers & supplementary materials.
 This is the 'working' directory of this repository.